Dydex/requirement-analysis/README.md

 3. **Improves Software Quality**
    - By defining precise functional and non-functional requirements, the final product is more reliable, efficient, and aligned with user expectations.

+## Key Activities in Requirement Analysis

+The process of requirement analysis involves several structured activities that ensure requirements are accurate, complete, and useful for guiding software development.
+The five key activities include:

+- **Requirement Gathering**
+  - Collecting raw information from stakeholders, customers, users, and existing systems.
+  - Serves as the initial step to understand what the project is expected to achieve.

+- **Requirement Elicitation**
+  - Engaging with stakeholders through interviews, surveys, workshops, and observation.
+  - Focuses on uncovering both stated and hidden needs that the system must address.

+- **Requirement Documentation**
+  - Recording requirements in a structured and accessible format, such as Software Requirement Specifications (SRS).
+  - Provides a formal reference that guides developers, testers, and managers.

+- **Requirement Analysis and Modeling**
+  - Examining requirements to ensure they are consistent, complete, and feasible.
+  - May involve using models, diagrams, or prototypes to visualize system behavior and structure.

+- **Requirement Validation**
+  - Confirming that the documented requirements reflect the true needs of stakeholders.
+  - Ensures accuracy and helps prevent costly changes during later phases of development.